rworsnop/vertx-beans/README.md

 If you're feeling impatient, just head over to the [example](https://github.com/rworsnop/vertx-beans-example).
 It demonstrates how to use this library with Spring Boot.

+**Important note:** If you're looking for a library that allows you to inject your application beans into a verticle, you need something like [spring-vert-ext](https://github.com/amoAHCP/spring-vertx-ext).
+Vert.x Beans flips this around, taking the opposite approach.
+See
+[below](spring-is-now-the-framework) for more details on this.

 ## Getting the beans into your application context

 The Vert.x beans provided by this library are in a Spring Java Configuration class.
 There are a number of ways to